Viictte/ML_Ablation/README.md

 ### 6. Feature Transform Ablation
 - Removing PointNet’s **feature transform (STN)** reduces invariance to rotations and degrades accuracy by 1–2%.
-- The effect is magnified in spiking models, where spatial perturbations propagate through time.
+- The effect is magnified in Spike models, where spatial perturbations propagate through time.

 ### 7. Energy Efficiency Insight
 - Operation count estimates show **up to 70% theoretical energy reduction** vs. dense PointNet for equivalent accuracy when using 4 timesteps.
-- This validates the promise of spiking architectures for neuromorphic 3D perception.
+- This validates the promise of Spike architectures for neuromorphic 3D perception.

 ---

 ## Conclusion

 Our comprehensive ablation reveals that:
-- Spiking-PointNet retains PointNet-level accuracy with drastically lower compute costs.
+- Spike-PointNet retains PointNet-level accuracy with drastically lower compute costs.
 - Optimal configuration lies around **T=4**, **decay≈0.9**, **temperature=2–3**, with premap and feature transforms enabled.
 - These experiments clarify how each architectural and temporal factor affects convergence, generalization, and energy efficiency.

-The notebooks serve as a reproducible, modular benchmark for future research on **spiking 3D perception networks**, bridging the gap between neuroscience-inspired computation and geometric deep learning.
+The notebooks serve as a reproducible, modular benchmark for future research on **Spike 3D perception networks**, bridging the gap between neuroscience-inspired computation and geometric deep learning.

 ---